 Fairly self-explanatory.
 This extension lets you add items to your Amazon wish-list from any website.

 Addicted to eBay?
-You’ll need this official browser add-on.
+You need this official browser add-on.
 It means you’ll never miss a good bargain and you can monitor your existing bids without needing to be logged into the main site.

-Unlike the Yahoo Currency Convertor extension, the Chrome Currency Convertor automatically changes any figures in a webpage to your desired currency.
-It’s not only good for shopping, but also reading long-form articles which are quoting prices and figures from around the world.
+Unlike the Yahoo Currency Convertor extension, the Chrome Currency Convertor automatically changes any figures in a web page to your desired currency.
+It’s not only good for shopping but also reading long-form articles that quote prices and figures from around the world.

 A must-have for Reddit lovers.
-It shows you comment karma, gives you username tagging, increases viewing options, and of course removes the need to click through pages thanks to ‘Never Ending Reddit’.
+It shows you comment karma, gives you username tagging, increases your viewing options, and removes the need to click through pages thanks to ‘Never Ending Reddit’.

 Once installed, Silver Bird makes it possible to access Twitter functions from a button in the Chrome interface.

-Formerly known as Read It Later, Pocket helps you manage a reading list of articles from the Internet.
+Pocket helps you manage a reading list of articles from the internet.
 The extension lets you save any article to your account with one click, and also allows for both article tagging and offline reading.

-It has apps available for several platforms, including Android, iOS, Windows, OSX and Blackberry.
+It has apps for several platforms, including Android, iOS, Windows, macOS, and Blackberry.

 Tab Cloud lets you transfer your browsing session from one computer to another.
 You can also see saved sessions with a built-in interface.

-This replaces the normal new tab interface with an attractive, Windows 8 style customisable tile-based interface that can provide quick access to both web apps and web pages.
+This replaces the normal new tab interface with an attractive, Windows 8 style customizable tile-based interface that can provide quick access to both web apps and web pages.